APHRODISIAS TURKEY AND 5-HIGHLIGHTS OF APHRODISIAS ANCIENT CITY!

 In the ancient city of Aphrodisias, there are dozens of buildings worth seeing and hours to spend!
 The must-see things we have listed for you are as follows;

-In Latin language, tetra means “four“, and pylon means “door“.
+In the Latin language, tetra means “four“, and pylon means “door“.
 This monumental structure with an entrance with 4 columns is known as the place where the ceremony procession gathered and moved before going to the temple.
 You can see the extraordinary techniques of talented Aphrodisias sculptors in the building, which took about 150 years to build.
 During the restoration of this monumental door, 80% of the original pieces were used.

 One of the most striking works in Aphrodisias is the magnificent stadium with 30 thousand people capacity.
 The structure, which is approximately 270 meters long and 50 meters wide, has given many spectators the opportunity to watch the shows perfectly due to its elliptical shape.